AndreasHeger/CGATReport/doc/Tutorial5.rst

 Testing this data source you should now see two plots by function::

-   sphinxreport-test -t ExpressionLevelWithSlices -m histogram -o range=0,100,4 -r line-plot
+   cgatreport-test -t ExpressionLevelWithSlices -m histogram -o range=0,100,4 -r line-plot

 The plot is concorporated into a restructured text document as usual::